-As of March 28, 2017 we had 11 employees, all of whom were full-time.
-In addition to our employees, each of our founders serves as a consultant to the Company and consults directly with our employees and scientific staff to advance our research programs.
-Each of Drs.
-Cohen, Barzilai, Amatruda and Sinclair provide consulting services in the areas of peptide research, genetics, aging and age related diseases, drug discovery, development and commercialization and other areas relevant to our business pursuant to consulting agreements that provide for annual service terms.
-The service terms under the agreements expired in 2015.
-We continue to compensate our founders for their ongoing services under the terms of the original agreements.
+As of March 13, 2019, we had 12 employees, eleven full-time and one part-time.
+In addition to our employees, our founders consult directly with our employees and scientific staff from time to time to advance our research programs.
+Our founders provide advisory services in the areas of peptide research, genetics, aging and age-related diseases, drug discovery, development and commercialization, and other areas relevant to our business.
 Additionally, from time to time we engage other subject-matter experts on a consulting basis in specific areas of our research and development efforts.
 None of our employees are represented by a labor union or covered by a collective bargaining agreement.
 We have not experienced any work stoppages and we consider our relations with our employees to be good.